-Writing at my own motivation felt different.
+Writing with personal motivation felt different.
 I enjoyed writing papers at Amazon.
 I enjoyed writing long rambling emails to my family about hikes I went on.
 It turns out that your personal excitement about topics can be hidden by a public education.
 Ouch.

 While working at Amazon, I ended up writing some popular articles.
 I found I really loved the process of writing for the public.
 I decided that when I did end up taking a break from a corporate job, I should consider doing a newsletter.
 When I decided to leave Bezos Academy, I thought that was a good time to take that step.

 Rather than delay my newsletter start, I decided I would write two articles a week.
 Monday and Thursday.
 Writing two articles a week was a reasonable amount of work for me, and was a good volume to read.
 I offered a paid membership, with no benefits at first, simply an offer that people could support me.
-That worked fine, and I'm thankful to the great people who paid for memberships.
+That worked fine, and I'm thankful to the great people who paid for memberships without receiving any benefits.

 After I had enough paid memberships, I felt like I should do something different, so I changed my Thursday newsletters to be paid.
 Now I had one free, and one paid article a week.
 This was a pretty simple solution.
 I like simple solutions.
 It also gave a benefit to those paid members who were complimenting me with their subscriptions.

 Here's what I'm going to try.
-My normal articles are aimed at being educational.
+Normally, my articles are aimed at being educational.
 I write on topics I'm confident about.
 I communicate what I know, and my goal is that they are usually actionable for readers.
 I'm confident in my method of running one-on-one meetings, and I can communicate that with authority.

-My intention for my paid articles going forward is to be open with my thoughts.
-I want these paid articles to not be authoritative, but instead I will try to be more open regarding what I'm thinking about, and how I arrived where I arrived.
-It may be less authoritative, but hopefully you'll know me a bit better.
+My intention for some articles going forward is to be open with my thoughts.
+I want these articles to not be authoritative, but instead I will be more open regarding what I'm thinking about, and how I arrived where I arrived.
+It may be less authoritative, but hopefully, you'll know me a bit better.

 I'll ask you to please let me know what you think, as it's important to get feedback when you're trying something new.